 Green and Clean for Over 20 Years!

-Society is more environmentally conscious with an increased emphasis on preserving, protecting and sustaining the environment.
+Society is more environmentally conscious with an increased emphasis on preserving, protecting, and sustaining the environment.
 Sustainability has become more than just a buzzword; it’s now a movement.
-Amatech has been at the forefront of the environmental benefits of using returnable, reusable packaging since the company was founded in 1990.
-Owner and creator of Amatech, Dave Amantangelo, believed in prolonging the life cycle of a box on an environmentally, economic and financial level for customers.
-One tree makes 100 boxes and usually those boxes are tossed out after one use due to poor durability.
+Amatech has been at the forefront of the environmental benefits of using returnable, reusable packaging since the company was founded in 1989.
+Owner and founder of Amatech, Dave Amatangelo, believed in prolonging the life cycle of a box on an environmental, economic, and financial level for customers.
+One tree makes 100 boxes.
+Usually, those boxes are tossed out after one use due to poor durability.
 Amatech’s Reusable Plastic Containers (RPCs) have the ability to be used for multiple uses and that’s what Amatech has done for its customers.

 Reduce, Reuse, Recycle!